 Life-Changing Summer Internships

-For thirty-five years, area high school students have had the opportunity to be immersed in health and medical-related experiences at Stillwater Medical.
+For thirty-six years, area high school students have had the opportunity to be immersed in health and medical-related experiences at Stillwater Medical.
 These internships are a unique six-week program where students observe hands-on healthcare within our hospital, clinics and other departments.